smogon/pokemon-showdown/SIM_EVENTS.md

 #### Vertical propagation

-Since effects that target a side also target every Pokémon on it, a [global event](#global-events) that fires on a Pokémon will also fire on that Pokémon's side.
+Since effects that target a side also target every Pok&‌eacute;mon on it, a [global event](#global-events) that fires on a Pok&‌eacute;mon will also fire on that Pok&‌eacute;mon's side.
 So, for instance, the global event `TryHit`, which is run on the target of a move, is also intercepted by the `onTryHit` handler of [Mat Block](https://dex.pokemonshowdown.com/moves/matblock), a side condition on the target's side.
 This phenomenon is *event propagation* in action.